Go remote, be in control: The insider’s guide to off-road caravanning

 ED: So why don’t you do a story on what you’ve learned from your 4WD days about remote caravan camping.
 Tips, hints and the like, but keep it brief!

 ME: Okay (‘I’ll write it on a square of toilet paper’).

 You can see why we get on so well … he talks, and I listen.

-CONSIDER THIS: About 85 percent of our land mass is classified as ‘remote’ or ‘very remote’, and only about 2.3 percent of our population lives there – take a squizz at the map above for an official breakdown.
-These areas are characterised by significant distance between populated centres (often hundreds of kilometres), where services are problematic (try getting your van fixed in Laverton), and weather conditions can be variable (think dust storms, floods, and drought).
+CONSIDER THIS: About 85 per cent of our landmass is classified as ‘remote’ or ‘very remote’, and only about 2.3 per cent of our population lives there – take a squizz at the map above for an official breakdown.
+These areas are characterised by the significant distances between populated centres (often hundreds of kilometres), where services are problematic (try getting your van fixed in Laverton), and weather conditions can be variable (think dust storms, floods, and drought).
 So, self-reliance is a big factor.

 But we like to get a bit deeper into ‘remote’ and leave the worn sections.
 Maybe it’s a hangover from our 4WDing days.
 But what do you do when the arthritic body calls a halt to rough 4WDing?
 Obviously, you switch to caravanning that is as close to 4WDing as you might want to get.
 That means a road or track but not cross-country.
 There are two main caveats to vanning in remote areas.
 Firstly, troublesome soft sand is a no-go; vans are like an anchor.
 So, the Simmo, the Canning and cross-country desert work are off the list.
 Secondly, seriously overgrown, winding and washed-out tracks are simply too risky.